-- It is strongly recommended that you commence internal CSU negotiations before approaching an external partner.
+- It is strongly recommended that you commence internal Charles Sturt University negotiations before approaching an external partner.

-- In discussions with external parties, please ensure they understand that you have not yet received final approval to submit from CSU.
+- In discussions with external parties, please ensure they understand that you have not yet received final approval to submit from Charles Sturt University.
 This does not occur until sign-off from the DVC-RDI.

 - Confirm the external parties support in writing, or as per the requirements of the funding scheme in preparation for your application.